By | Regina Thomas

 Make sure you’re setting yourself up for success ahead of your move by keeping your clients updated.
 Start by updating your contact information online and in any printed documents.
 Make sure your website, social media accounts, and business cards include your new address, current phone number, and any other pertinent details.
 Likewise, make sure all your personal information is up to date with your bank, creditors, the post office, and friends and family.

-Moving your business can be quite challenging.
+Moving your business can be quite challenging if you don’t hire professional movers, search online with terms like ‘Seattle business moving’.
 Make sure your company is ready to take its new city by storm by preparing for a successful move.
 Use this guide to help you ready your business for your upcoming relocation.